-Niki is currently represented by Forré & Co Fine Art Galleries in both Aspen and Vail, Colorado, and Slate Gray Gallery in Telluride Colorado and Kerrville TX, The Broadmoor Galleries at the iconic Broadmoor Hotel in Colorado Springs, House of Anderson in Scottsdale Arizona.
+Niki is currently represented by Forré & Co Fine Art Galleries in both Aspen and Vail, Colorado, Slate Gray Gallery in Telluride Colorado and Kerrville TX, The Broadmoor Galleries at the iconic Broadmoor Hotel in Colorado Springs, House of Anderson in Scottsdale Arizona.
 Niki is one of a select few artists invited to show at the Found:Re Hotel, an upscale boutique hotel dedicated to the visual arts downtown Phoenix, opening fall 2016.
 One of Niki’s works, Silent Partners was handpicked from more than 1100 submissions to be part of a group show titled “Face Off” at the Herberger Theater Gallery, to run October 2016 through January 2017, and just took first place at the Arizona State Fair Fine Art competition.

 Woehler’s paintings have been featured exhibitions in galleries and showrooms in Arizona, including New City Studio, PavoReal Interiors, Roche Bobois, Modern Group Scottsdale, as well as a guest of the Waldorf Astoria Arizona Biltmore Resort during the Arizona Concours D'elegance.

 Her art can be found in both private and corporate collections all over the USA and Canada.
 Top-tier interior designers integrate her work into their contemporary designs.
 Woehler is also contracted with several top art consultants throughout the United States.
 In 2017 CBRE commissioned a 54ftx6ft installation for their new offices in the Esplanade, in Phoenix Arizona.